Demystifying the Wilcoxon Signed-Rank Test: A practical guide with Calculator Applications

 The Wilcoxon signed-rank test is particularly useful when we want to determine if there's a significant difference between two sets of related measurements.
 This could be:

-- Before-and-after measurements on the same subjects: For example, measuring blood pressure before and after administering a new medication.
+- Before-and-after measurements on the same subjects: Here's one way to look at it: measuring blood pressure before and after administering a new medication.

 - Measurements on matched pairs: Comparing the performance of two different treatments on pairs of individuals with similar characteristics.